Shia view of Aisha

+The Shi'a views of Aisha are generally unfavourable.
+Her role in the Battle of the Camel is widely considered the most significant source of such contempt.

-Shi'a also consider Aisha to be a controversial figure because of her political involvement during her lifetime.
-Aisha came from a political family lineage, as she was the daughter of Abu Bakr the caliph.
+Shi'a also consider Aisha to be a controversial figure because of her political involvement.
+Aisha came from a political family lineage, as she was the daughter of Abu Bakr, the first caliph.
 Aisha also played an active role in Muhammad's political life; she was known to accompany him to wars, where she learned military skills, such as initiating pre-war negotiations between combatants, conducting battles, and ending wars.